recepilyasoglu/Miuul-DataScienceBootcamp/README.md

 ## In this program I included the trainings I received and the projects I did.

 ## What I learned during this program:
+- Python Programm,ng for Data Science
   - Pyhton Exercises
   - List Comprehension
 - Pandas Exercises
 - Rule Based Classification
 - RFM Analysis